-- Mahnke enters the 2009 season atop the depth chart at strong safety.
-He had an outstanding spring and has bulked up some 10 pounds from his playing weight as a freshman. - He played in all 12 games as a freshman including one start in the season finale against Nebraska, and responded with nine tackles (four solo) with one third down stop and one sack. - He appeared to have made the play to push CU into a bowl game when he sacked Nebraska quarterback Joe Ganz for a 15-yard loss on second down with a little over two minutes left, but alas NU trotted out Alex Henery to boot the game-winning 57-yard field goal for the win. - He played 150 of his 157 snaps in the final two games of the season after replacing an injured Ryan Walters (just one play into the Oklahoma State game). - Mahnke was the first verbal commitment for the Buffs in the 2008 recruiting class.
+- Mahnke sprained his ankle just two days before the season opener against Colorado State and missed the first game of the season.
+He is listed as questionable for CU's game at Toledo. - Prior to his injury, Mahnke was listed atop the depth chart at strong safety.
+He had an outstanding spring and has bulked up some 10 pounds from his playing weight as a freshman. - Mahnke played in all 12 games as a freshman including one start in the season finale against Nebraska, and responded with nine tackles (four solo) with one third down stop and one sack. - Mahnke appeared to have made the play to push CU into a bowl game when he sacked Nebraska quarterback Joe Ganz for a 15-yard loss on second down with a little over two minutes left, but alas NU trotted out Alex Henery to boot the game-winning 57-yard field goal for the win.

+- Mahnke played 150 of his 157 snaps in the final two games of the season after replacing an injured Ryan Walters (just one play into the Oklahoma State game). - Mahnke was the first verbal commitment for the Buffs in the 2008 recruiting class.